aidatapros/analyticsprojectstartup/README.md

 ## Analytics Project Startup

-The creation of a Power BI report is an exercise of sourcing and mashing up of data to meet the requirements of a business use case.
+This page serves as a guide for documenting the requirements and support functions for a Power BI report.
+The initial creation of a Power BI report is an exercise of sourcing and mashing up of data to meet the requirements of a business use case.
 Requirement including the Business requirements which in turn inform data requirements.
 The output of both business and data requirements is a specification that a Power BI developer can use as the blueprint for the work to be carried out.
-The high level sequence of all steps followed in the creation of a Power BI report follow this key sequence.
+Once handed over and used in production the support requirements and commonly known procedures for likely issues should be documented.

+The documentation follows these sections :

 1. Idea Creation
 2. Business Requirements